BND Hamburger Icon

 An intro is a short voice-over, usually accompanied by music, introducing each podcast episode and the host(s) at the show’s beginning.
 Outros thank listeners and direct them to your website at the end.
 You can record these yourself or hire a voice-over professional to record them through a service like Music Radio Creative.

 Podcast intros and outros add personality and professionalism.
-They can be creative and fun, but most importantly, they should make a good first impression, reassuring listeners that they made the right choice in selecting your podcast and that you will deliver.
+They can be creative and fun, but most importantly, they should make a good first impression, thus reassuring listeners that they made the right choice in selecting your podcast and that you will deliver.

 Music

 One of the most extensive libraries of free-to-use music, also known as Creative Commons, is Incompetech.
 However, because the music on this and similar sites is free, it’s very commonplace and used extensively.
-If you have some money in your budget, get royalty-free music for a one-time fee at Jamendo.
+If you have some room in your budget, get royalty-free music for a one-time fee at Jamendo.
 You also can access thousands of music tracks through the monthly subscription service Storyblocks.

 Cover art